iabhisheksaha/bitsom_ba_25071285-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 ## Section C: Trade-offs of Using MongoDB

-While MongoDB offers flexibility, it has disadvantages compared to MySQL.
-First, complex multi-document transactions are more difficult and less performant, making financial reporting harder.
-Second, the lack of enforced foreign key constraints can lead to data inconsistency if application logic is not carefully implemented.
+While MongoDB offers schema flexibility, it has trade-offs compared to MySQL.
+Complex multi-document transactions are harder to manage and less efficient, making financial consistency more challenging.
+Additionally, the absence of enforced foreign key constraints increases the risk of data inconsistency if application-level validation is weak.